martinlevesque/kbindake/README.md

 	firefox &
 ```

-This sample Makefile will boot a new instance of firefox when hitting Super+Ctrl+F. Note that, to make it resumable and avoid booting a new firefox process everything you will need to check and reuse it, such as (example in Linux):
+This sample Makefile will boot a new instance of firefox when hitting Super+Ctrl+F. Note that, to make it resumable and avoid booting a new firefox process everytime, you can reuse it with a command such as (example in Linux):

 ```makefile
 # kbindake[autoboot,overlay-command-output]: <Super>+<Ctrl>+f